scar1377/be-nc-news-sza/README.md

 <p align="right"><font size=1>*The picture is from internet</font></p>
 ## Introduction

-This API provides data for Raddish-style news website.
+This API provides data for Reddit-style news website.
 It is the back-end built using `Node-postgres` for interacting with the `PSQL` database.
 It includes multiple endpoints tested with full TDD.

 **To visit the hosted site please visit https://szanews.herokuapp.com/api**